 Figure 5: Kibiro.
-Deuterium variation in surface and ground waters.
-Numbered dots represent sampling points.
+Deuterium variation in surface and groundwaters, dots represent sampling points.

+The tritium concentration of the Kibiro hot spring water is 1.25 TU similar to that of the groundwaters (0 - 3.5 TU), and indicates that the hot spring water has cold groundwater contribution as suggested by geochemical modelling and is therefore a mixture of a hot water component and cooler water (Ármannsson, 1994).
+However, it should be noted that the tritium background in precipitation for the area is rather low, up to a few tritium units only, and indications of mixing may not always be clear.
 The isotope composition of sulphur and oxygen in sulphates expressed in $\delta^{34}\text{S}$ ( $\text{SO}4$ ) and $\delta^{18}\text{O}$ ( $\text{SO}4$ ) suggest a magmatic contribution.
-Strontium isotopes in water and rock ( $^{87/86}\text{Sr}{\text{H}2\text{O}}$ , $^{87/86}\text{Sr}{\text{Rock}}$ ) indicate an interaction between the granitic gneisses and the geothermal fluids.
+Strontium isotopes in water and rock ( $^{87}\text{Sr}{\text{H}2\text{O}}$ , $^{87}\text{Sr}{\text{Rock}}$ ) indicate an interaction between the granitic gneisses and the geothermal fluids.
 The reservoir rock types in Kibiro are, therefore, granitic gneisses (Bahati, et. al., 2005).

-3.2.5 Geophysics

-The results of the geophysical surveys indicated the existence of anomalous areas in the Kibiro prospect (Gislason et. al., 2004).
+3.2.5 Geophysics The results of the geophysical surveys indicate the existence of anomalous areas in the Kibiro prospect (Gislason et. al., 2004).
 A low resistivity anomaly trench was traced into the crystalline basement, following the fault lines of the block-faulted granites, first to the SSW away from Kibiro and then following W-E fault lines toward Kigorobya Town (Figure 6).

+Figure 6: Kibiro.
+Resistivity at 300 m a.s.l., faults and fractures, geothermal surface manifestations (stars) (from Gislason et. al., 2005).
 The gravity data does not show any distinct density variations, except for the large density contrast between the sediments in the Rift Valley and the granites east of the escarpment.
-There is, however, an indication of a higher gravity field in an area roughly coinciding with the W-E low-resistivity anomaly (Figure 6).
+There is, however, an indication of a higher gravity field in an area roughly coinciding with the W-E low-resistivity anomalous area (Figure 6).
 This might indicate a deep higher density intrusive acting as a heat source for the geothermal activity producing the low-resistivity anomaly.

 The cause of these low-resistivity anomalies can, at the moment, not be stated with certainty, but the most likely explanation is conductive alteration minerals in fractures in the otherwise resistive base-rock.
 Saline water in fractures could also be a possible candidate, but the relatively low salinity of the water discharges from hot springs at Kibiro and other cold springs in the area makes this rather unlikely.

-3.1.6 Temperature gradient drilling
+3.2.6 Temperature gradient drilling

-Six thermal gradient wells drilled up to 300m were sunk in the geophysical anomalies in the crystalline basement.
+Six thermal gradient wells were drilled up to 300 m in the geophysical anomalous areas in the crystalline basement.
 The lithological analysis and the temperature gradient results indicate absence of a geothermal gradient east of the escarpment (16°C/km) but slightly elevated towards the escarpment (31°C/km).

-3.3 Buranga geothermal prospect
+3.3 Buranga geothermal prospect 3.3.1 Geology Buranga is located at the foot of the Rwenzori massif near the base of Bwamba escarpment and localized by the major Rift Valley faults (Figure 7).
+Buranga has no evidence of volcanism but is highly tectonically active.
+The hot springs emerge through sediments of Kaiso beds and peneplain gravels.
+The Kaiso beds and peneplain gravels consists of variable sands and gravels with irregularly distributed boulders containing sub-angular fragments.